Garmin Dash Cam 20 Review

 - Built-in GPS with speed features

 - Poor owner’s manual

-Built-In G-Sensor: The trusty G-sensor guarantees footage from severe impact is recorded in an overwrite protected file.
+The trusty G-sensor guarantees footage from severe impact is recorded in an overwrite the protected file.
 Events such as a strong bump, or collision trigger Emergency Recording.
 These files are then saved and safeguarded from Loop Recording overwrites until later review.

-Photo Mode: As well as serving as a solid in-vehicle dash cam, the 20 is fully capable of taking still images.
+As well as serving as a solid in-vehicle dashcam, the 20 is fully capable of taking still images.
 Simply dismount the camera from its cradle and the built-in lithium battery will deliver up to an hour’s worth of power for taking pictures.
 This can serve drivers particularly well when needing to document evidence from an accident right at the scene of the event.

-Auto Power On/Off: Smart technology enables Garmin’s device to automatically activate when it detects the vehicle’s power source.
-The camera will power on and off with a simply turn of the key in the ignition, saving drivers the added step of turning the device on/off, or worse the frustration of forgetting altogether.
+Smart technology enables Garmin’s device to automatically activate when it detects the vehicle’s power source.
+The camera will power on and off with a simple turn of the key in the ignition, saving drivers the added step of turning the device on/off, or worse the frustration of forgetting altogether.

 Day and Night Footage

 ***credit to Dan Robinson channel for this video***

 Pros and Cons

 - Quality recording, day or night.
 The biggest draw for the Garmin Dash Cam 20 is its impressive recording quality.
 Video output is astonishingly sharp, regardless of the day, low light or nighttime driving, with license plates and road signs easily recognizable under reasonable conditions.